 *Not saying Apple and Media Arts Lab sat down and said, “our objective is to make socially unacceptable uses for our products acceptable,” but I’m not denying it either.
 For a company founded on the belief that product design and marketing are synonymous, this ad is another way to enhance the experience of the product, by making it less unpleasant to use in public.
 As fake adman Don Draper once said, advertising “screams with reassurance that whatever you’re doing is OK.
 You are OK.”

 But none of this has anything to do with why people are so disturbed by the ad itself.

 What’s weird is, Apple is speaking to the multitude (“…every life it touches”), while showing you images of humans dependent on its products.
 The end result is that you can’t help but feel insignificant, yet hooked at the same time.
 They’ve laid out their accomplishment: designing products that have re-designed humans.

 From the classroom full of socially-engineered kids (narrator, “this is what matters”) to the couple who seem to love the image of themselves as a couple as much if not more than they love each other (“will it make life better”), every sentence is about the company and every image is about how much your reality has been manipulated by that company since birth.

-Where Apple’s old ads were about our relationships with each other (iPhone 4 Facetime), or about Apple’s relationship to its competitors (Mac vs PC), this ad is about our relationship with a corporation.
+Where Apple’s old ads were about our relationships with each other (Mac vs PC), this ad is about our relationship with a corporation.
 And that is a relationship between junkie and pusher.
 Apple’s commercial holds up a mirror, and reveals a truth we don’t want to see: We’re so hooked on this ‘enhanced’ life that we can’t go back to the ‘unenhanced’ one.
 It’s Skynet calling, and it’s letting you know there will be no war, because you’re already enslaved.